 PFRS 17 is effective for annual periods beginning on or after January 1, 2025.
+However, the effectivity date for all Health Maintenance Organizations (HMOs) is beginning on or after January 1, 2027, and all Mutual Benefits Associations (MBAs) doing business in the Philippines is effective beginning on or after January 1, 2030.
 Early application is permitted for entities that apply PFRS 9, Financial Instruments and PFRS 15, Revenue from Contracts with Customers on or before the date of initial application of PFRS 17.